um-graphics/um-graphics.github.io/docs/index.md

 We hope it will also serve as a bazaar of knowledge where students exchange ideas/information and help each other.

 ## Piazza
-- We will use Piazza for discussions on conceptual and technical questions among classmates.
+- We will use Piazza for discussions on conceptual and technical questions **among classmates**.
+TAs will answer technical questions and give help during the lab sessions.
 - We expect the students to actively participate in Piazza discussions, which will be a significant part of the participation score.
 - Please check Piazza for already posted questions before posting a new one.
 Unnecessarily clogging up Piazza makes the platform less usable for everybody.
-- Please use Piazza for all communications, private or public, as much as possible.
+- Please use Piazza for all communications as much as possible.
 Others will benefit from answers and discussions on public questions.
-- There will be no anonymity.
-Please be respectful to your classmates.
-- Piazza is moderated by the teaching staff.

-## Sign-Up
-If you need to be considered for a registration override or put on the waitlist, please sign up using this [form](https://docs.google.com/forms/d/e/1FAIpQLSdCWvH7eQGHVS6LZTWjWtTLjLDYkC6G-xlPfL0hyO531KntQw/viewform).

 ## Exams
 There will be a final exam.